International health

 International health, also called geographic medicine, international medicine, or global health, is a field of health care, usually with a public health emphasis, dealing with health across regional or national boundaries.
-One subset of international medicine, travel medicine, prepares travelers with immunizations, prophylactic medications, preventive techniques such as bednets and residual pesticides, in-transit care, and post-travel care for exotic illnesses.
+One subset of international medicine, travel medicine, prepares travelers with immunizations, prophylactic medications, preventive techniques such as bed nets and residual pesticides, in-transit care, and post-travel care for exotic illnesses.
 International health, however, more often refers to health personnel or organizations from one area or nation providing direct health care, or health sector development, in another area or nation.
 It is this sense of the term that is explained here.
-More recently, public health experts have become interested in global processes that impact on human health.
-Globalization and health, for example, illustrates the complex and changing sociological environment within which the determinants of health and disease express themselves.
+More recently, public health experts have become interested in global processes that impact human health.
+Globalisation and health, for example, illustrate the complex and changing sociological environment within which the determinants of health and disease express themselves.

 International health governance

 The World Health Organization (WHO) is the international body primarily responsible for regulating and governing health-related policies and practices across nations.
 While the WHO uses various policies and treaties to address international health issues, many of their policies have no binding power and thus state compliance is often limited.
 As a result, a Framework Convention on Global Health (FCGH) has recently been proposed as a global health treaty that would use stronger domestic accountability mechanisms (including incentives & sanctions) in order to close national and global health inequities.
 However, some scholars have addressed concerns regarding the FCGH, arguing that it would duplicate other global health governance efforts, lack feasibility, and have limited impact in regulating global health.